-I’ve been in a decade-long fight against ownership of information in the life sciences, and I think this is a critical, critical issue of our time.
+Basically, I’m a very angry individual at this point.
+And I’m angry about obstacles to the flow of scientific data.
+I’ve been in a decades-long fight against ownership of information in the life sciences.
+This is a critical issue of our time.
 We won’t be able to get the large data sets and the AI enabled analysis of them unless we solve this problem.

-When the pandemic hit, we built an analogous tool, which we call SARS CoV-2 Genome Browser and we put everything that was being published in a bio archive that was worth it in terms of data on the browser as quickly as possible.
-You have an issue during a pandemic like this with the bio archive resources, information just comes in so fast, it’s very, very hard to assimilate it, and it takes work to integrate it.
-We worked very, very hard to integrate it, and Carl Zimmer called it one-stop shopping for COVID biological information.
+When the pandemic hit, we built an analogous tool, which we call SARS CoV-2 Genome Browser.
+We put everything that was being rapidly published in bioRxiv and medRxiv that was worth it in terms of data on the browser as quickly as possible.
+You have an issue during a pandemic like this with the bioRxiv resource: information just comes in so fast, it’s very hard to assimilate it, and it takes work to integrate it.
+We worked very hard to integrate it so everyone could compare and contrast data sets across different studies.
+Carl Zimmer called it one-stop shopping for COVID-19 molecular biology.
 That resource is also extensively used, and we’ll have about 1800 page hits a day on that — today will be no exception.